Fiserv/Commerce-Hub/docs/Resources/Guides/Payeezy/Payeezy-Migration-ExtendedFeaturesFraud.md

 ## API Structure

 In Payeezy,  Account Verification Services (AVS) Filters were applied to Pre-Auth and Purchase transactions; in Commerce Hub, they are applied to Pre-Auth, Purchase and Tagged Refund transactions.

-The AVS Response Codes themselves have changed, but the application of filters remains the same.
+In Commerce Hub, the AVS Response Codes have changed, but the application of filters remains the same.
 See [Commerce Hub Address Verifications Services](?path=docs/Resources/Guides/Fraud/Address-Verification.md) documentation for more information.

-In Payeezy, an AVS response code will not be returned for a transaction unless a filter is enabled; in Commerce Hub, a filter does not need to be enabled to get a response.

 ---

 ## Configuration

+AVS must be enabled in Marketplace in order to receive a response code.

-In Payeezy, the configuration was set to filter out / reject the transactions with that response code; in MP, the configuration drives which transactions are allowable (a list of acceptable codes vs. a filter).
-One exception is that if no codes are configured they will all be considered acceptable.
+In Marketplace, if no codes are configured, they will all be considered acceptable.

 **AVS Values have been normalized across cardbrands:**